-On Windows 8 and 10, Windows finally offers a built-in way to mount ISO disc image files.
+On Windows 8 and 10, Microsoft finally offers a built-in way to mount ISO disc image files.
 If you’re using Windows 7, you’ll need a third-party tool to mount an ISO disk image file.
 If, for any reason, the editing option is missing on Windows 8.1 or Windows 10, you can enable the same.

 Mounting an ISO Image in Windows 8/8.1, 10, and 11

 On Windows 8, 8.1, 10, and 11, Windows has the built-in ability to mount both ISO disk images and VHD virtual HDD image files.

 Double-click on an ISO file to mount it, or right-click on an ISO file and select the

 After mounting the ISO image file, you will notice an extra CD-ROM on your computer where you can access your ISO file’s contents.